British Religion in Numbers is an online religious data resource.

 - opinion polls

-BRIN is based at the University of Manchester and was made possible by the sponsorship of the Religion & Society Programme.
-Religion & Society is funded by two publicly-funded UK Research Councils: the Arts and Humanities Research Council and the Economic and Social Research Council.
+BRIN is hosted at the University of Manchester and was originally (2008-10) made possible by the sponsorship of the Religion & Society Programme.
+Religion & Society was funded by two publicly-funded UK Research Councils: the Arts and Humanities Research Council and the Economic and Social Research Council.